 R: Ah, that’s a tough one, but I guess that will always be Batman.
 What makes him cool is the fact that he is a real guy just using his body and mind to fight crime.
 So I have’ta say hands down – Batman!

 G: You’ve done some graffiti work as well.
-I have a question – don’t take any offense – but is it art or is it vandalism?
+I have a question – don’t take any offence – but is it art or is it vandalism?

 R: That’s actually quite debatable.
 I think graffiti has got a bum rap in the sense that a lot of the guys just go wild and put their names up everywhere and deface property.
 But there is another side to graffiti which has come to light.
 It’s called street art – although I’m sure you can still call it vandalism if it’s done without permission.
 But there are a lot of artists who do legal works – big murals and art with a positive message.
 And that’s basically why I got into graffiti.
 Not to put my name up everywhere –that’s just silly.
 I wanted to put up something positive up in bleak spaces that needed some colour and life.
 I’m not cut out for the illegal running around at night, ducking the cops type of lifestyle.
 I’ll stick to my sketchbooks.